githubpartners/microsoft-learn/github/manage-work-on-github-with-projects/includes/4-how-to-manage-your-project.md

-Now that you've created your Project, added issues and pull requests, and it's now organize, let's talk about how to provide visibility and access to your project as well as how to close and delete it.
+Now that you've created your Project, added issues and pull requests, and it's now organize, let's talk about how to:
+- Provide visibility and access to your Project
+- And how to close and delete your Project

 ## Project visibility and access